wavefrontHQ/docs/pages/doc/tracing_java_tutroial.md

           }
         ```
 1. Run `mvn clean install` from the root directory of the project.
-1. Start the `shopping`, `styling`, and `delivery` services using the commands given below.
-Run them from the root directory of the project
+1. Start the `shopping`, `styling`, and `delivery` services by running the following commands from the root directory of the project.
     ```
     java -jar ./shopping/target/shopping-1.0-SNAPSHOT.jar server ./shopping/app.yaml
     java -jar ./styling/target/styling-1.0-SNAPSHOT.jar server ./styling/app.yaml
     java -jar ./delivery/target/delivery-1.0-SNAPSHOT.jar server ./delivery/app.yaml
     ```
-1. Run the `./loadgen.sh` script to order a shirt and call the shop, style, and deliver services.
+1. Run the `./loadgen.sh` script.
+The script will order a shirt and call the shop, style, and deliver services.
 Let's run it every 5 seconds
     ```
     ./loadgen.sh 5
     ```